 Mass Communications students program and operate WVCP-FM, the campus radio station, and gain experience in video and television production.
 The Department also has video and television production studios and a commercial music studio.

-Any student may participate in the Annual Hal R. Ramer Oratorical Contest during the Spring semester.
-Speakers deliver prepared speeches on a variety of topics for cash prizes and awards.
-See Oratorical Contest Rules for more information.
-See Oratorical Form for a contest entry.
 Students may also participate in the Vol State Story Slam each Fall semester.
-Where students, faculty and staff share stories that celebrate diversity and as well as universal messages about the human experiences.
-See Story Slam form more details.
+Where students, faculty, and staff share stories that celebrate all aspects of our world as well as universal messages about human experiences.
+See Story Slam for more details.

 All Vol State students, in addition to Communication Studies majors, are eligible to audition and work in the dramatic productions of the college.
 Dramatic productions, staged during the fall and spring terms, offer practical experience opportunities in acting and all aspects of production.

 Activities, in addition to the practical experiences listed above, are also available to students.
 Communication Studies majors, as well as non-majors, are eligible for membership in several honor societies and organizations.

-Sigma Chi Eta is a national honor society for communication majors in two-year colleges which provides enrichment and networking opportunities.
-The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA and a 3.25 or better communication coursework GPA.
+Sigma Chi Eta is a national honor society for communication majors in two-year colleges that provides enrichment and networking opportunities.
+The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA, and a 3.25 or better communication coursework GPA.

 Phi Rho Pi is a national honor society for speech competitors in two-year colleges in the United States, while Alpha Sigma Iota is an organization for broadcasting majors that provides opportunities for experience, such as field trips and workshops.

-In addition, Phi Theta Kappa is a national academic honor society open to students with the minimum course requirements and a GPA of 3.5 or better.
+In addition, Phi Theta Kappa is a national academic honor society open to students with minimum course requirements and a GPA of 3.5 or better.